Generic EFT-motivated beyond General Relativity gravitational wave tests and their curvature dependence: from observation to interpretation: Cubic gravity

 where $\langle ij \rangle $ refers to the STF combination defined below \cref{eq:quad1PNGR}.
 Using \cref{eq:waveform}, this correction to the mass quadrupole gives a correction to the gravitational waveform which scales as

-where we have highlighted that it is a 5PN correction to the leading order GR waveform The phase $\varphi$ is obtained from Eq.~\eqref{eq:gwstrain} by integrating the equation $\omega \coloneqq \ud\varphi/\ud t$ and using the quadrupole formula to get $\ud\omega/\ud t = -{\cal F}/(\ud E/\ud t)$.
+where we have highlighted that it is a 5PN correction to the leading order GR waveform The phase $\varphi$ is obtained by integrating the equation $\omega \coloneqq \ud\varphi/\ud t$ and using the quadrupole formula \cref{eq:gwstrain} to get $\ud\omega/\ud t = -{\cal F}/(\ud E/\ud \omega)$ (where $E$ is the total energy of the system).
 This scales the same way as the gravitational waveform.

 where $x \coloneqq \left(G m \omega/c^3\right)^{2/3}$ is the PN parameter, $\varphi |_{\textrm {\scshape n}}=-x^{-5/2}/(32\, \nu)$ is the phase at Newtonian order, and $ν \coloneqq μ/M$ is the dimensionless reduced mass.